 Okay, another myth!
 I worked with many Muslim men, and not all keep their beards.
 Most of them trim their beards too.
 I think Muslims who has long beard are Imams – an Islamic leadership position.
 Also, Muslims want to be noble in all ways of life.
 So, they seek to follow the moral example of the Prophet of Islam.
 The growing of beards is also linked with piousness and manhood for thousands of years across many cultures and civilizations.
 It is common in many religions.
 So, that explains.

-10. Muslim men always wear turban
+10. Muslim men always wear turbans

 It is like number nine, though not all the time Muslim men wear turban or Taqiyah.
 Usually, they wear this during prayers and when they are in the mosque.
-Unlike women, they are required to wear hijab not only during prayers but also outside their home.
+Unlike women, they are required to wear hijab not only during prayers but also outside their homes.
 There are numerous debates about women’s requirements of wearing jihab and abaya.
 Still, I think the essence of hijab and abaya is sanctifying a woman in the external aspect.

 11. Muslims are arrogant and aggressive